Bench-amblee/Bens-Cover-Letter/README.md

 ## Hello!

 ### My name is Ben
 ![This is me](/images/Ben_pic.jpeg)
-This is my cover letter for ESRI, a company that I would absolutlely LOVE to work at!
+This is my cover letter for ESRI, a company where I would absolutlely LOVE to work!
 I've been interested in visualizing geographic data for many years now:
 - From my time as a student of Geography at The University of Texas:
 <img src="images/geo_project1.jpg" width="400">